-Attract butterflies to your garden with a wide variety of plants.
+Attract butterflies to your garden with a wide variety of plants, including butterfly bush.
 Doris Fons of Wisconsin has planted her garden to welcome butterflies in every stage of their development.
 Her hospitality provides spots for sunning and laying eggs, host plants for hungry caterpillars, shallow water sources, and safe harbor when the time comes for metamorphosis.

 Choose a Sunny Spot

 Most flowers that attract butterflies require at least six hours of sunlight each day.
 It's also helpful to create your butterfly garden in a spot that's sheltered from the wind.
 Check out a butterfly's tissue-paper-thin wings and you'll see why they appreciate protection.

 Here's a hint: You may see butterfly houses for sale.
 These are merely garden ornaments; butterflies don't usually take shelter in them.

 Not much hooks a little boy or girl's interest in gardening more quickly than a colorful butterfly in flight.
 Appreciation for plants will follow closely on the heels of chasing butterflies on paths through wild tangles of blooms as tall as the tops of the kids' heads.

 Here's a hint: Get kids even more involved when they can watch all the stages of a butterfly's life cycle.

 Butterfly caterpillars each have their own food preferences.
 It's easy to see adults fly from flower to flower sipping nectar.
 But it's sometimes harder watch caterpillars feeding because they eat only a particular host plants.
 Each species lays eggs on the plants the caterpillars favor.
 That's why it's important to plant specific food sources to attract specific types of butterflies.
 Favorite caterpillar cuisine includes parsley, dill, fennel, milkweed, and white clover.